cockroachdb/docs/v20.2/common-errors.md

 ## checking for key collisions: ingested key collides with an existing one

-When importing into an existing table with [`IMPORT INTO`](import-into.html), this error occurs because the rows in the import file conflict with an existing primary key.
+When importing into an existing table with [`IMPORT INTO`](import-into.html), this error occurs because the rows in the import file conflict with an existing primary key or another constraint on uniqueness of data.
 The import will fail as a result. `IMPORT INTO` is an insert-only statement, so you cannot use it to update existing rows.
 To update rows in an existing table, use the [`UPDATE`](update.html) statement.

 ## Something else?